honestrox logo

 11. Say thank you.

-That’s too many steps, too much involvement, and too much human contact.
-I’d rather stay at a distance while someone else handles all of that.
+Too many steps, too much involvement, and too much human contact.
+I stayed at a distance while someone else handled all of that.

 6. Refuse to call out a mistake

-But I won’t because I’m not particularly eager to put people on the spot.
-Because that means I’m putting myself on the spot.
+But I didn’t because I wasn’t particularly eager to put people on the spot.
+Because that meant I’d be putting myself on the spot.

 Asking a question is scary for a socially anxious introvert.

-I mean, chances are pretty high that it won’t come out right, which means I’ll sound stupid, and people will roll their eyes.
-Then life is over.
-It usually goes like that.
+Chances were pretty high that it wouldn’t come out right, which meant I’d sound stupid, and people would roll their eyes.
+Then life would be over.
+It usually went like that.

-So, it’s much better to sit quietly and pray that someone else has the same question and that they actually ask it.
-Not sure what the chances usually are of that, but I’m doing just fine, blazing through life, waiting for someone else to ask my questions.
+So, it was much better to sit quietly and pray that someone else had the same question and that they actually asked it.
+I’m not sure what the chances are of that, but I was doing just fine, blazing through life, waiting for someone else to ask my questions.

-I can’t afford anyone thinking that I don’t know something, let alone something everyone else seems to know…
+I couldn’t afford anyone thinking that I didn’t know something, let alone something everyone else seems to know…

 Ah, the things we think because of social anxiety.